miqah/Spades-Tracker/README.md

 # Spades-Tracker
-SpadesTracker is a desktop application that keeps track of the score in the popular card game Spades.
-The rules of Spades can be found everywhere online.This program was developed in the C# language.
+SpadesTracker is a desktop application developed in C# that keeps track of the score in the popular card game Spades.
+Comes with settings that allows the user to change when the game ends and how many points earned for various hands.

-How to play Spades: https://www.youtube.com/watch?v=HgmnrYt-Xf4